 Weak/Bad Episodes (2.5/5 or lower): The Long Game

-Season Average: 3.81/5 (A consistently good run which never hits true greatness)
+Season Average: 3.81/5 (A consistently good run which rarely hits true greatness)

 (5th Place) Series 2: This series has a lower average rating than several of the ones behind it on this list, but there’s a good reason for the inconsistency.
 Series 2 would have the 5th highest average if it hadn’t included Love and Monsters, which is not only the worst episode of the modern run but quite possibly the worst episode of any Doctor Who era (I’ve watched episodes from 1963 which weren’t this bad!).
 The Absorblaroff is the stupidest monster ever seen on Doctor Who (which takes quite some doing – there’s a whole pantheon of bad monsters from Classic Who) and Russell T. Davies’ script is the nadir of his writing career.
 Aside from that episode, series 2 is pretty great.
 It still has the best finale in Army of Ghosts/Doomsday (the only weakness being the Cybermen’s inability to kill a single Dalek – I mean come on!) and two of my favourite stories of all time in The Impossible Planet/The Satan Pit and The Girl in the Fireplace (which I consider to be the best modern who episode – just surpassing Blink, Dalek and Heaven Sent).
 New Earth is pretty weak and the Cybermen aren’t quite as scary as they should have been but otherwise it’s a great season.
 If only Russell T. Davies hadn’t later Retconned what was a perfect (if heartbreaking) exit for Rose.
 Still, it’s the best series of the Davies era and features two of the best cliffhangers in who history in ‘The Impossible Planet’ and ‘Army of Ghosts’.